ukayani/scalator-ecs/akka-cluster-post.md

 # Deploying Clustered Akka applications on Amazon ECS

-At LoyaltyOne, we recently started to containerize our services and deploy them to Amazon ECS; a platform for running docker containers.
+At LoyaltyOne, we recently started to containerize our services and deploy them to Amazon ECS; a platform for running Docker containers.

 Our team maintains a service powered by a multi-node Akka cluster.
-Akka Cluster enables us to build distributed, fault-tolerant services which can span multiple machines.
-Given our recent move to docker, the team wanted to deploy our clustered service using the same platform we use for all services: Amazon ECS.
+Akka cluster enables us to build distributed, fault-tolerant services which can span multiple machines.
+Given our recent move to Docker, the team wanted to deploy our clustered service using the same platform we use for all services: Amazon ECS.
 In this post we will cover the basics of Amazon ECS along with a strategy for deploying clustered Akka applications on it.

 Before we dive into the specifics of Clustered Akka service deployments, lets go through some Amazon ECS basics: